IMP1/blossom/README.md

 ### Programmes

-A *procedure* is comprised of rules.
-It can be sequential rule after rule, it can be a choice of rules, it can be an if-statement, or a try-statement.
+A *procedure* is made up of rules.
+It can be a single rule, or sequential rule after rule, or a choice of rules.
+It can be an if-statement, or a with-statement, or a try-statement.
 A programme is made up of one or more procedures.

 Blossom is non-deterministic, which affects its feature-set.

 Choosing arbitrarily between procedure is simple: `{r1, r2}`.
-If r1 cannot be applied, and r2 can, then r2 definitely will (and vice versa).
-But if they are both applicable, then one is chosen non-deterministically (in theory).
+Either r1 or r2 is chosen non-deterministically (in theory).

 Looping a procedure is based on a as-many-times-as-possible loop: `r1!`.
 This will apply r1 for as many times as it can be applied.

+To optionally apply a rule, there is the 'try' statement. `try(r1)` will attempt to apply r1, but if r1 fails the try will revert back to the graph before, and return that, counting as a successful application of the try statement.

-If statements apply a procedure if the "condition" procedure terminates with a valid graph, and can have an optional else procedure: `(if r1, r2)` `(if r1, r2, r3)`
+If statements apply a procedure if the "condition" procedure terminates with a valid graph, and can have an optional else procedure: `if (r1, r2)` `if (r1, r2, r3)`

-Try statements are the same.
+'With' statements are the same.
 The difference is the result of the condition.
-With an if statement, the changes to the graph made by the "condition" procedure are not kept, whereas they are with a try statement: `(try r1, r2)` `(try r1, r2, r3)`
+With an if statement, the changes to the graph made by the "condition" procedure are not kept before going on to either the 'then' or 'else' procedure., whereas with a 'with' statement the 'then' procedure uses the result of the condition procedure: `with (r1, r2)` `with (r1, r2, r3)`

 ```blossom
 // Programme Example: